DarkStarQuantumLab/Qauntum-trading-a-disturbance-in-the-force-of-supply-and-demand/README.md

 # Online trading on the quantum cloud
 The current version of this project gives Qiskit code for playing the strategic game Prisoner's Dilemma on IBM's quantum computer.
 This is a first step in modeling and implementing [high-frequency trading (HFT) as Prisoner's Dilemma using cloud-based quantum processors](https://www.frontiersin.org/articles/10.3389/frai.2021.769392/full).
-The final version of this project envisions deploying a HFT-on-quantum-cloud platform using a combination of quantum and classical hardware on which *Quantum Machine learning algorithms* will be implemented.
+The final version of this project envisions deploying a HFT-on-quantum-cloud platform using a combination of quantum and classical hardware on which *Quantum Machine Larning* algorithms will be implemented.

 ## Improving strategic games using quantum computing